itavero/homebridge-z2m/docs/config.md

 # Plugin configuration ⚙️
 The plugin can also be configured via the web interface provided by [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x#readme).

-A (rather minimal) configuration looks like this:
+A possible configuration looks like this:
 ```json
 {
    "platform": "zigbee2mqtt",